 Different S-curves, like the baseline and target types, ensure your production schedule aligns with the baseline.
 Plus, they help with cash flow forecasting, allowing organizations to anticipate needs and allocate resources wisely.

-Application of the S-curve in economic forecasting
+Application of product s curve in economic forecasting

 Creating an S-curve in the Bonsai project management tool involves several steps to effectively visualize project progress and forecast potential outcomes.
 An S-curve is a graphical representation of cumulative data, such as cost or man-hours, plotted against time.
 It helps project managers track the progress of a project and identify any deviations from the planned schedule.